National Prison Radio

-National Prison Radio is the world's first national radio station for prisoners.
+National Prison Radio is the world's first national radio station for prisoners launched in 2009.
 It is run by the Prison Radio Association, a charity, in partnership with His Majesty's Prison Service and the National Offender Management Service.
-It broadcasts 24 hours a day, seven days a week to prisoners in over 100 establishments across England and Wales.
+It broadcasts 24/7 to prisoners in over 100 establishments across England and Wales.
 Prisoners receive the service as an audio channel via in-cell TV systems.
 It is available to over 80,000 prisoners.

 It aims to reduce re-offending by engaging prisoners in education and discussion, helping people in custody to develop strategies for dealing with the issues that led them to prison.
 The station's programmes are presented and produced by serving prisoners working alongside the Prison Radio Association's staff of professional radio producers.
 Content supports National Offender Management Service's objective to reduce re-offending by providing information vital for progressing successfully through a prison sentence.
 It promotes educational opportunities, discussion of issues related to crime and justice, as well as messages and requests from prisoners' families and friends.

 National Prison Radio aims to help prisoners face up to the effects their actions have had on themselves, their families, victims and society as a whole, encouraging them to see prison as a place of positive change.